 They had to do something to generate an income for themselves.
 And in doing so they opened up the world of whisky.
 Never a truer example of necessity is the mother of invention than Bruichladdich.
 No one can wait 10 years for a return on their new project ~ unless one is a nuclear power station perhaps.

-As Martha Beck says, the future is small, individual, unusual, different things.
+As Martha Beck says, the future is small, individual, unusual, and different things.
 We all have access to everything now.
 People are jaded.
 They want unique, special, crafted things.
 The business thinkers of the world know this.
-This is forward thinking, seeing future trends.
+This is forward-thinking, seeing future trends.

-We can push into new markets such as Brazil and Africa and sell large amounts of gut rot to poor people, which, shamefully, numerous large spirit producers will.
-But the future of Scottish Malt Whisky is in small unique brands, and Remy Cointreau have seen this in Bruichladdich.
-Remy Cointreau do not have a champagne house on their portfolio and I think Bruichladdich can fulfill that unique, quality role for them.
-Bruichladdich, or indeed Bruichladdich and a new Port Charlotte combined cannot make much difference to Remy Cointreaus bottom line.
-There is not the physical space or transport infrastructure to generate huge amounts of spirit.
-And if that is what Remy want to do they would have bought a large Coffey stilled plant on the mainland.
+We can push into new markets such as Brazil and Africa and sell large amounts of gut-rot to poor people, which, shamefully, numerous large spirit producers will.
+But the future of Scottish Malt Whisky is in small unique brands, and Remy Cointreau has seen this in Bruichladdich.
+Remy Cointreau does not have a champagne house on their portfolio and I think Bruichladdich can fulfil that unique, quality role for them.
+Bruichladdich, or indeed Bruichladdich and a new Port Charlotte combined cannot make much difference to Remy Cointreau’s bottom line.
+There is no physical space or transport infrastructure to generate huge amounts of spirit.
+And if that is what Remy wants to do they would have bought a large Coffey stilled plant on the mainland.
 Islay Whisky is a distinct brand in itself, one has to pay just for access to that now.

-Remy are looking to the future.
-Its not the customer who has to worry about change of ownership, its the workers at the distillery ~ lets hope Remy will at least pay lip service to the family orientated way this working environment has been run for the last 10 years or so.
+Remy is looking to the future.
+It’s not the customer who has to worry about the change of ownership, it’s the workers at the distillery ~ Let’s hope Remy will at least pay lip service to the family-orientated way this working environment has been run for the last 10 years or so.

 If they were romantic, sentimental idealists they would have never managed to turn 6 million into 48 million in 10 years ~ The people at Bruichladdich Distillery truly are alchemists!